chap/heroku-oauth-buildpack/README.md

 This approach ensures that only the legitimate OAuth flow can complete successfully, preventing malicious sites from initiating unauthorized OAuth requests.

-### Stateless Session Management
+### JWT in Cookie Session Management

-Unlike traditional session management that requires external storage (Redis, databases), this implementation uses encrypted cookies:
+Unlike traditional session management that requires external storage (Redis, databases), this implementation uses JWT tokens stored in encrypted cookies:

+- **JWT Structure**: User data is encoded as a standard JWT with RFC 7519 claims (iss, sub, aud, exp, iat, jti)
-- **Encryption**: All session data (tokens, user info, teams) is encrypted using AES-256-GCM
+- **Double Security**: JWT is first signed with HMAC-SHA256, then encrypted with AES-256-GCM
 - **Self-contained**: Each cookie contains all necessary information, eliminating server-side session storage
 - **Scalable**: No shared state between application instances, enabling horizontal scaling
-- **Secure**: Data is encrypted with the client secret, making it tamper-proof
+- **Tamper-proof**: JWT signature prevents modification, encryption prevents reading
 - **Stateless**: Each request is independent, reducing infrastructure complexity

+The flow works as follows:
+1. **JWT Creation**: User data is encoded as JWT with standard claims and custom Heroku OAuth data
+2. **Encryption**: The JWT is encrypted using AES-256-GCM with the client secret as the key
+3. **Cookie Storage**: The encrypted JWT is stored in a secure HTTP-only cookie
+4. **Decryption**: On each request, the cookie is decrypted to reveal the JWT
+5. **Validation**: The JWT signature is verified and standard claims are validated
+6. **Data Access**: User information is extracted directly from JWT claims

 ### Security Features